Scott Baugh: Assemblyman

 In 1995, Baugh ran as a replacement candidate for the recall of Assemblywoman Doris Allen.
 The recall election took place on November 28, 1995, and Allen was recalled with 65.19% voting to recall her.
 Baugh was endorsed by Governor Pete Wilson, the Republican Party of Orange County, the Orange County congressional delegation, and Republican members of the state legislature.
-Baugh won the replacement election, getting 40.9% of the vote.
+Baugh won the replacement election with 40.9% of the vote.

-Later, Baugh was involved in a controversy around the election that had legal ramifications.
-He was subsequently indicted.
+In 1996, Baugh was involved in a controversy around the election that had legal ramifications.
+He was subsequently indicted by a grand jury for 22 charges, including four felonies, relating to violations of finance laws and perjury.
 Most of the original charges against Baugh were dismissed after a local judge ruled that the prosecutor's office had engaged in prosecutorial misconduct by failing to present exculpatory evidence to the grand jury.
 The key witness was found to be "unreliable".
 The case was eventually turned over to a different prosecutor after a local judge found that the original attorney engaged in "grave misconduct".
 California Attorney General Bill Lockyer eventually requested that the judge overseeing the case dismiss the criminal charges after the case deteriorated in light of the evidence.
 The case was referred to the Fair Political Practices Commission by the attorney general which eventually levied a fine for civil infractions.

 While serving in the state legislature, Baugh focused his attention on judicial reform, liability laws and health insurance.
 Additionally, he authored a number of bills that focused on safety for minors.